+(Slightly updated 2019-04-08, although the podcast has not been updated to be consistent.)
 (This blog post is accompanied by an explanatory podcast.
 See below.)
 Many people compost.
-It can be easy or hard, depending upon your tolerance for turning and work, and of the Wild Thing who wants a free meal.
-I can … Continue reading
+It can be easy or hard, depending upon your tolerance for turning and … Continue reading

 Posted in agroecology, argoecology, Botany, Carbon Cycle, composting, ecological services, Ecological Society of America, ecology, engineering, environment, fermentation, First Parish Needham, karma, local self reliance, Nature, science, solid waste management, sustainability, sustainable landscaping, Unitarian Universalism, UU, UU Humanists, UU Needham, water as a resource